loginom/admin-guide-l10n/data-en/server/setup.md

 When installing the product in the "Start" Windows menu (`All programs\Loginom 6\Server`) the **"The Loginom server start"** and **"Web server start" shortcuts are added**.

-To start the services using the shortcut it is required to select the **"Launch as administrator"** item in the context menu.
-In the case of the successful start the following text will appear in the console window: `The "LoginomServer" service was successfully started`.
+To start the services using the shortcut, it is required to select the **"Run as an administrator"** item in the context menu.
+When the start is successful, the following text will appear in the console window: `The "LoginomServer" service was started successfully`.

-To start the services by means if the command line it is required to run the following commands as administrator:
+To start the services from the command line, it is required to run the following commands as an administrator:

 * The "LoginomServer" service start: `net start loginom`
 * The "LoginomHttpd" service start: `net start httpd_loginom`